- Why carry out an employee survey?

 - Systematic development of the working environment over time

-The survey is carried out to help to realise the objective of Strategy 2020: ‘HiOA will create an inclusive and inspirational work environment that promotes cooperation, learning and development.’
+The survey is carried out to help to realise the objective of Strategy 2024: ‘HiOA (now OsloMet) ) will be a professional organisation with committed students and staff'.

 Section 1-1 of the Working Environment Act states that the working environment shall promote health: ‘The purpose of the Act is to secure a working environment that provides a basis for a healthy and meaningful working situation...’
 Employers are obliged to ensure compliance with the Working Environment Act, and employees are both entitled and obliged to contribute to this end.
 It is in the interest of both employers and employees that the workplace promotes a healthy work situation.
 Research shows that high work engagement and job satisfaction contribute to good health.
 HiOA has chosen to use a quantitative employee survey to map and check the status of the working environment – as is the duty of the employer.
 The design of the employee survey process, which includes subsequent follow-up, ensures employees’ participation.

-- focuses on identifying factors of mutual interest in the working environment at HiOA that we can do something about.
+- focuses on identifying factors of mutual interest in the working environment at OsloMet that we can do something about.

-- is sent to all employees at HiOA working in a 40% position or more, including employees in temporary positions, employees on sick leave and employees on paid leaves of absence.
+- is sent to all employees at OsloMeworking in a 40 % position or more, including employees in temporary positions, employees on sick leave and employees on paid leaves of absence.

 All employees are encouraged to respond to this year’s employee survey.
 It will provide information concerning all levels of the organisation and form a basis for increasing work engagement and job satisfaction.